zhyifei/docs.zh-cn/docs/visual-basic/programming-guide/language-features/control-flow/how-to-dispose-of-a-system-resource.md

 - Using statement [Visual Basic], Using...End Using
 - Using block
 ms.assetid: 8be2b239-8090-419b-8e7e-bcaa75b0ecc8
-ms.openlocfilehash: c780ee1a174ad044593960bc30a3ee2e1f929390
+ms.openlocfilehash: c493051050442597196ba484fb9ce8e99249dbb7
-ms.sourcegitcommit: 1f12db2d852d05bed8c53845f0b5a57a762979c8
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: zh-CN
-ms.lasthandoff: 10/18/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "72583144"
+ms.locfileid: "74353947"
 ---
 # <a name="how-to-dispose-of-a-system-resource-visual-basic"></a>如何：释放系统资源 (Visual Basic)
-您可以使用 `Using` 块确保系统在代码退出块时释放资源。 如果你使用的系统资源占用大量内存，或者其他组件也想要使用，则此方法很有用。
+You can use a `Using` block to guarantee that the system disposes of a resource when your code exits the block.
+This is useful if you are using a system resource that consumes a large amount of memory, or that other components also want to use.

-### <a name="to-dispose-of-a-database-connection-when-your-code-is-finished-with-it"></a>使用数据库连接完成代码时释放数据库连接
+### <a name="to-dispose-of-a-database-connection-when-your-code-is-finished-with-it"></a>To dispose of a database connection when your code is finished with it

-1. 请确保在源文件开头包含数据库连接的相应[Imports 语句（.Net 命名空间和类型）](../../../../visual-basic/language-reference/statements/imports-statement-net-namespace-and-type.md) （在本例中为 <xref:System.Data.SqlClient>）。
+1. Make sure you include the appropriate [Imports Statement (.NET Namespace and Type)](../../../../visual-basic/language-reference/statements/imports-statement-net-namespace-and-type.md) for the database connection at the beginning of your source file (in this case, <xref:System.Data.SqlClient>).

-2. 使用 `Using` 和 `End Using` 语句创建 `Using` 块。 在块中，放置用于处理数据库连接的代码。
+2. Create a `Using` block with the `Using` and `End Using` statements.
+Inside the block, put the code that deals with the database connection.

-3. 声明连接并在 `Using` 语句中创建它的实例。
+3. Declare the connection and create an instance of it as part of the `Using` statement.

     ```vb
     ' Insert the following line at the beginning of your source file.